Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ```

 This does require paying the cost of acquiring and releasing a mutex, but
-because no thread ever blocks on acquiring the lock, this thread cannot
+because no thread ever blocks on acquiring the lock, this approach cannot
 introduce hidden multithreaded scaling issues.

 ## Dealing with thread-unsafe objects